jpcaruana/my-notes/2016-06-LeadDev-London/1-02-The-7-rightous-fights.md

 7. Accessibility: include people
     - we are all going to need it someday
     - look at your software on a small screen
-    - 8% of men are colorblond
+    - 8% of men are colorblind
     - screen reader links (with a descriptive title)
     - try to do tab browsing, without the mouse